 Endurance Training on Keto

-Endurance training and a ketogenic diet, may be a match made in heaven.
+Endurance training and a ketogenic diet may be a match made in heaven.
 After all, these types of athletes have been trying to increase fat utilization for years.
-Relying on fat or ketones, means you can store more energy and may not need to work as hard to get it - helping you go for longer.
-It's no surprise that cyclists, runners and other endurance athletes have found a keto diet to be extremely useful towards their performance (10,11,12).
+Relying on fat or ketones means you can store more energy and may not need to work as hard to get it - helping you go for longer.
+It's no surprise that cyclists, runners, and other endurance athletes have found a keto diet to be extremely useful towards their performance (10,11,12).

 I also found this to be the case during my keto diet.
 My output during moderate paced running and lifting was not impacted while in ketosis or during the time period before ketone levels started to increase.

-In addition, for competitive athletes, decreased glycogen stores may inhibit your ability to
+In addition, for competitive athletes, decreased glycogen stores may inhibit your ability to all-out sprint to the finish or go for that final push.

 Weight Training on Keto

 Moderate weight training on keto is likely not inhibited significantly because ketones or fat would be an adequate source of fuel under aerobic conditions.
-In
+In addition, any heavy lifts can be supported by available ATP-PC, as long as it is kept to only a couple reps with at least 30 seconds of recovery time.
+Repeated heavy lifting or CrossFit style training may be more difficult, as more quick energy would be needed.

 Under normal circumstances, 20 to 50g of carbohydrate intake is sufficient to supply your body's minimum glucose needs.
 For active individuals who require higher glucose for training, many fear that muscle will be broken down to supply this increased need.
 But as long as protein intake is adequate, research suggests that lean body mass can be fairly well maintained even in a calorie deficit promoting fat loss and weight loss overall (13,14,15,16).
 In other words, you shouldn't lose a lot of your muscle mass when going keto for fat loss if you are using your muscles regularly and eating enough protein.